Skip to main content

 Across the country, people are living through the hardest moments of their lives - parents watching a child fight for their life, partners holding everything together, siblings and friends who don't know what to do, people quietly fighting their own battles.
 Most feel completely alone, because so few speak openly about this.

 Write something honest.
 It doesn't have to be long.
-Your words will join others on the wall, where someone carrying their struggles in silence will read them when they need it most.
-They will know they are not alone — that people in this community are standing with them.
+Your words will join others on the wall, where someone supporting their struggles in silence will read them when they need it most.
+They will know they are not alone - that people in this community are standing with them.

 You don't need the right words.
 Just honest ones.